THE CHRISTIAN AND JUDGMENT

 The Scriptures state that judgment begins with the saints and the afflictions and tribulations that come upon them are Divine judgment.

-So that we ourselves glory in you in the churches of God for your patience and faith in all your persecutions and tribulations that ye endure: Which is a manifest token of the righteous judgment of God, that ye may be counted worthy of the kingdom of God, for which ye also suffer: (II Thessalonians 1:4,5)
+which is manifest evidence of the righteous judgment of God, that you may be counted worthy of the kingdom of God, for which you also suffer; (II Thessalonians 1:4,5)

 The above two verses inform us that the saints are judged, the judgment takes the form of chastening, and the Day of Judgment has been operating since the coming of the Holy Spirit in tongues of fire (the fire of Divine judgment).